 - Payment amount

 - booked service (sports course)

-If a return debit note occurs for which the participant is responsible (i.e. the direct debit could not be processed due to an obviously incorrect information provided by the participant, e.g. non-existent account number), the University Sports Department will contact the participant directly.
+In the event of a return debit note for which the participant is responsible (i.e. the direct debit could not be processed due to obviously incorrect information provided by the participant, e.g. non-existent account number), the University Sports Office will contact the participant directly.